 Now, with the red multimeter test lead, probe the battery positive (+) terminal.

 Once again, when everything is ready, have your helper turn the Key to its ON position but don't start the engine.

-CASE 1: multimeter showed 11 to 12 Volts, this confirms that the PCM and the wire/circuit (that supply this ground) are OK.
+CASE 1: The multimeter showed 11 to 12 Volts.
+This confirms that the PCM and the wire/circuit (that supply this Ground) are OK.